 Spring-Summer, 2005 No. 1

 - THE NEW JERSEY INSTRUCTIONAL SERIES.
 Curriculum workbooks for use by secondary school students.
 Recommended for classroom teaching and independent study.
 Titles: New Jersey in the American Revolution, New Jersey in the Civil War, New Jersey: The African-American Experience, and New Jersey in the Victorian Age.
-All published in the 1980s. $3.00 each.
-25 or more – $2.00 each.
+All published in the 1980s. $5.00 each.
+TEMPORARILY SOLD OUT

 - OAKESIDE.
 By Inez Bull.
 An evocative, richly detailed pictorial guide to a Victorian-era dwelling that tells the story of the family for whom it is named.
 Commemorates the 100th Anniversary in 1987 of Jean Doswell Oakes’ birthday.
 1992.
 72 pages.
 Illustrated.
-Paper. $12.95.
+Paper. $12.95 TEMPORARILY SOLD OUT.

 - THE SWEDES AND FINNS IN EARLY NEW JERSEY.
-A large format, 6-page illustrated booklet that covers the history of the New Sweden colony (1639 – 1655), as well as the customs, religion, and lasting influence of New Jersey’s Scandinavian settlers. $1.00 each.
+A large format, 6-page illustrated booklet that covers the history of the New Sweden colony (1639 – 1655), as well as the customs, religion, and lasting influence of New Jersey’s Scandinavian settlers. $5.00 each.
+TEMPORARILY SOLD OUT

 - TEENAGE NEW JERSEY, 1941-1975.
 Edited by Kathryn Grover.
 A collection of eight essays exploring the life of New Jersey teenagers from the beginning of World War II to 1975.
 1997.
 126 pages.
 Illustrated.
 Paper. $19.99.